ammezie/support-ticket/readme.md

-# Laravel Issue Tracker
+# Laravel Support Ticket

-An issue tracking application built using the Laravel framework.
+An support ticket application built using the Laravel framework.